dimitri-xyz/dimitri-xyz.github.io/_posts/2010-05-15-flushing-mortgage-payments-down-the-toilet.md

   Don&#8217;t fool yourself into thinking buying a home is always a good investment because you will not be paying rent.
 Calculate how much interest you will be paying, what tax breaks you will get, the extra costs of owning a property (recurring property tax, insurance, maintenance and depreciation and the one-time costs of closing a deal) add the opportunity cost of not having savings and compare tall hat to your rent payments before making a decision.
 The $816 dollars above only take into account the interest itself.

-  <em>This entry has been updated to include the opportunity cost and make explicit that the calculation above does not include all costs.</em>
+  <em>This entry has been updated to include the opportunity cost and make explicit that the calculation above does not include all costs.
+The layout has also been changed.</em>